quentinwendegass/Simple-Scroll-Animation/README.md

 ### Style
-The style defines what css property should be changed.
+The style defines what css property gets changed.

  ```javascript
  {